Lennoxgonz/Docker-Container-Security-Hardening/README.md

         )
 ```

 This code is hardened by the removal of the shell=True parameter.
 This makes it so characters like ; are not interperted, which removes the ability of attackers to inject commands.
-Since the shell is not being used the command must be split up into a list
+Since the shell is not being used the command must be split up into a list.

 **Exploiting Vulnerability**

 Attackers can pass in a parameter which will run then ping command.
-Then add a special character like ;(encoded as %3B) followed by a malicious command, this will allow attackers to run commands directly on the containers shell
+Then add a special character like ;(encoded as %3B) followed by a malicious command, this will allow attackers to run commands directly on the containers shell.

-* This will return the source code of the application
+* This will return the source code of the application.
 `curl http://localhost:5000/api/ping?host=localhost%3Bcat%20app.py`

-* This will return the username that the web server process is using inside the container, this reveals vulnerability #4
+* This will return the username that the web server process is using inside the container, this reveals vulnerability #4.
 `curl http://localhost:5000/api/ping?host=localhost%3B%20whoami`

-* This will return all ENV variables
+* This will return all ENV variables.
 `curl http://localhost:5000/api/ping?host=localhost%3Benv`

 <br>

-#### Vulnerability #2 - Out of Date and Floating Python Image ####
+#### Vulnerability #2 - Out of Date and Floating Python Image

 ---